mustafaalmutawa/cs326-final-yukon/docs/milestone2.md

 <strong>/user/login</strong>
 This endpoint is for existing users.
 It will work similarly to the /user/new endpoint, but it is a PUT request.

-<strong>/user/delete?id=1111</strong>
+<strong>/user/delete</strong>
-This endpoint uses the DELETE method to delete the user with the unique user id.
+This endpoint uses the DELETE method to delete the user that was just created after registration.

+<strong>/login</strong>
+This endpoint uses the GET request to retrieve the Login HTML page

+<strong>/register</strong>
+This endpoint uses the GET request to retrieve the Register HTML page

+<strong>/homepage</strong>
+This endpoint uses the GET request to retrieve the Homepage HTML page

+<strong>/listing</strong>
+This endpoints uses the GET request to the Create Listing HTML page

+# Breakdown of Labor
+We worked collaboratively during this phase, with each's work receiving feedback from the whole team.
+Below is the breakdown of what each member worked on significantly.

+Nitish : I worked on creating all the GET express request so that each GET request will return a static HTML page.
+I also worked on the CRUD operation seen in the Crud.js file.

+Alex:

+Mustafa:

+Tatyana: